Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Legal Interpretation with LLMs

-Our study adapts materials originally developed by \citet{waldon_vague_contracts_2023} for a human study of legal interpretation and consists of 138 items based on real-world insurance contracts. \cref{tab:prompt-structure} provides an example item.
-Each item names a category of insurance coverage (e.g., Wind Damage) and provides a definition of that category.
-The item then describes a policyholder's loss, which may or may not be covered by the named category.

-\Citet{waldon_vague_contracts_2023} analyzed human responses from 1,338 U.S.-based native English speakers recruited via Prolific.
-The participants were shown a vignette with the scenario and insurance text, and were asked to answer questions.
-The first of the three questions elicited interpretive judgments, \posjudg{Yes}, \negjudg{No}, or \textsc{Can'tDecide}.
+\paragraph{Materials} Our study adapts materials originally developed by \citet{waldon_vague_contracts_2023} for a human study of legal interpretation and consists of 138 items based on real-world insurance contracts. \Cref{tab:prompt-structure} provides an example item.
+Each item names a category of insurance coverage (e.g., Vehicle Damage) and provides a definition of that category.
+The item then describes a policyholder's loss, which may or may not be covered by the named category.~\Citet{waldon_vague_contracts_2023} analyzed human responses from 1,338 U.S.-based native English speakers recruited via Prolific.
+The participants were shown a vignette composed of the scenario and insurance text.
+They were then asked to determine whether the vignette's protagonist (e.g., Ken) was covered by the insurance, with three response options: \posjudg{Yes}, \negjudg{No}, or \textsc{Can't Decide}.
 A sample vignette (\cref{fig:vague-contracts-vignette}) can be found in \Cref{sec:appendix-vague-contracts}.

-\paragraph{Interpretation as binary QA.} Each query ends with a cue designed to induce single-token judgment that addresses the binary question.
-To measure model response, we examine first-token continuation probabilities.
-Since the first token probabilities may not be fully representative of model judgment, as highlighted by~\citet{wang_robustness_options_2024}, we review output text (decoded with temperature set to zero) to check for such inconsistency between the first token probabilities and the model's intended judgment.
-Additionally, we consider several types of \postok{yes} and \negtok{no} tokens across casing as indicators of coverage judgment, and operationalize their respective sums as judgment probabilities, which we further describe in \Cref{sec:judgment-as-sum}.